 Some of the first players ever!

 5 years after I had those thoughts, here we are.
 I’ll be the first to admit I have no idea what I’m doing, yet I press on with every spare moment I get… and the crazy thing is… it seems to be working.

 The future is an interesting subject for Mirage… I continue to deploy fortnightly updates in the long grind to something resembling a release version, my objective simply to create an amazing game.
 I get asked a lot if there will be pay to win features, are there donation privileges etc… the truth is I hate pay to win with a passion so that will never happen, and I don’t like rewarding people in a game just because they have spent money, it undermines the entire premise of time investment.

 I have two strong design mantras that I have stuck too so far that seem to be paying off:

-- Seeing another player should never be a bad thing!
+- Seeing another player should mostly be a good thing!

 - Large community issues are likely resultant of a gameplay weakness

 To illustrate this think about other grindy online RPG games, you are hunting away in your spot when someone else arrives… what’s the first thing you ask them to do?
 Leave!
 It would almost be better if it was single player at that point… that should never happen in Mirage.
-In addition, say a lot of players are frequently getting annoyed at each other for something (killing their training monsters or whatever)… toxic community?
+In addition, say a lot of players are frequently getting annoyed at each other for something… does that mean the game has a toxic community?
 I ask myself what situations are players in when they are treating each other this way – and in all my experiences of this so far it has always been due to a game weakness and could be fixed by asking “how do we make this situation a good thing for the people involved” and making code changes.

 Players working together to bring down hard monsters